-- Environmental studies, including historic preservation clearances necessary to comply with applicable laws - Design and engineering costs associated with carrying out an approved eligible CDBG activity - Eligible administrative costs - Public services that will not have a physical impact or result in any physical changes, including but not limited to services concerned with employment, crime prevention, childcare, health, drug abuse, education, counseling, energy conservation and welfare or recreational needs - Inspections and testing of properties for hazards or defects - Purchase of insurance - · Purchase of tools, and - Technical assistance and training that there are no circumstances which require compliance with any other environmentally related federal laws (such as floodplains, wetlands or historic preservation) listed in Section 1 of this Chapter.
+- Environmental studies, including historic preservation clearances necessary to comply with applicable laws - Design and engineering costs associated with carrying out an approved eligible CDBG activity - Eligible administrative costs - Public services that will not have a physical impact or result in any physical changes, including but not limited to services concerned with employment, crime prevention, childcare, health, drug abuse, education, counseling, energy conservation and welfare or recreational needs - Inspections and testing of properties for hazards or defects - Purchase of insurance - Purchase of tools, and - Technical assistance and training

+Any of the categorical exclusions listed in Step 2, below, can also become exempt provided that there are no circumstances which require compliance with any other environmentally related federal laws (such as floodplains, wetlands or historic preservation) listed in Section 1 of this Chapter.
 The Environmental Review for Activity/Project that is Categorically Excluded Subject to 58.5 form must be submitted to DCA to document that they do not apply.